American Indian culture

 did, they usually shot arrows at their opponents instead of fighting them hand-to-hand.

-Here is a website of pictures and information about
+Here are pictures and information about the Indian arrows

 What are Wintu arts and crafts like?

-Wintu artists are known for their basketry.
+Wintu artists are known for their native basketry.
 Here is a picture of a

 What other Native Americans did the Wintu tribe interact with?